zacknjine/Bank-of-Flatiron/bank_of_flatiron/README.md

 ##### License

-This project is licensed under the MIT License, see the LICENSE file for details
+This project is licensed under the MIT License, see the LICENSE file for details.